-- Limited or no API capabilities — while newer software versions like NGINX may have limited API gateway capabilities, most don’t.
+- Limited or no API capabilities — while newer software versions may have limited API gateway capabilities, most don’t.
 And none have API auto-discovery & control.
 Your older ADC was a combination of hardware or software solutions focused on delivering apps at L4 up to L7 from a traffic mgmt basis.
 Modern apps have moved beyond this, and so must your app networking and security infra.

 Don’t believe me?
 Let me give you a real-world example to help calibrate where I’m coming from.

 Above is an example architecture of an auto manufacturer looking to retrofit their existing and planned EV stations to collect HD mapping and process it at scale.

 Let’s analyze the workflow and requirements:

 - EVs (taxis, ride share, and/or vehicles agreed to share & process data) drives in and a video sensor picks up on make, model, VIN, License Plate, etc. (any identifiable data).

 - Query a backend DB, typically hosted in a private cloud (for security and compliance reasons).
 Get the necessary credentials to access the vehicle’s local WiFi.

 - Offload the data to the EV station.
 Process locally what’s needed; the rest is sent to AWS for large-scale mapping analytics.